makersacademy/takeaway-challenge/README.md

 To Do
 -----
-* Order summary and total in separate module.
-* Check Till Module
+* Till Module spec tests.
-* Remove items from order.
+* Ability to remove items from order.
 * Implement order delivery time text notification.

 User Stories